robriks/nouns-wave-protocol/README.md

 function getCurrentMinRequiredVotes() external view returns (uint256 minRequiredVotes);
 ```

-### To fetch a suitable PropLot delegate for a given user based on their Nouns token voting power.
+### To fetch a suitable Wave delegate for a given user based on their Nouns token voting power.
 This is the address the tokenholder should delegate to, using the Nouns token contract `delegate()` function.

 ```solidity
 /// @dev Returns a suitable delegate address for an account based on its voting power